ruthmatieu/adventure-game/README.md

 **Clone repository**

-1. In your Terminal, copy and paste the following:
+1. In your Terminal, copy and paste the following code:
 `$ git clone https://github.com/ruthmatieu/adventure-game.git`

 2. Press **Enter**.
 Your local clone will be created.